Day trips from Naples Italy are plentiful and varied. There will be something for you in Campania and beyond, whatever

 It was 79AD when the noble city of Pompeii was destroyed.
 However, a lesser-known fact is that four other Roman settlements were destroyed at the same time.
 One of these was the city of Ercolano (Herculaneum).

 The town was much wealthier than Pompeii and is notably better preserved with entire building structures remaining in place.
-The site is so expansive, there are still sections which have not yet been excavated.
+The site is so expansive, there are still sections that have not yet been excavated.

 Getting to Ercolano from Naples

 You can take the train to Ercolano-Scavi from Naples.
 The archaeological site is situated a short walk from the train station.

 There are two different trains that service this route.
 Namely, the Naples – Sorrento line, and the Naples, Torre Annunziata, Poggiomarino line.
 Services run at regular intervals throughout the day.

 - Ercolano tickets and tour with a local Archeologist

 - Pompeii and Ercolano private skip the line tour with ticket

 - Ercolano and Vesuvius private tour

 Take a Short Amalfi Coast Road Trip